anuragkrishna14/8-Puzzle-Game/README.md

 # 8-Puzzle Game

 The 8-Puzzle Game is a classic sliding puzzle that consists of a frame of numbered square tiles in random order with one tile missing.
 The objective is to place the tiles in order by making sliding moves that use the empty space.
+The project includes an executable file for easy use.

 ## Features